QuantumPM can help you develop and grow your PMO

 Project Portfolio Management (PPM) means something different to every person, company or government entity.
 In a nutshell, PPM is a set of business practices and processes that help an organization prioritize, align and execute projects to meet its strategic objectives.
 Understanding your business goals and implementing the right processes to affect those areas are fundamental elements of QuantumPM's philosophy and approach.

-Improve your PPM knowledge by attending one (or more!) of our webinars focused on specific PPM challenges faced by many organizations.
+Improve your PPM knowledge by watching our on-demand webinars focused on current PPM challenges faced by many organizations.

 People, Processes and Technology

-PPM uses a combination of all three to effect change.
+Project Portfolio Management uses a combination of people, processes and technology to effect change.
 It is often the role of the Project Management Office (PMO) to make this change happen.

 Work Management / Collaboration / Content Management

-Everyone knows there is more to running an organization than just running projects.
+Everyone knows there is more to running a business than just managing projects.
 Operational work needs to be done, people need to share documents and collaborate on hundreds of different things.
-We also know that not everyone is a Project Manager so they do not automatically think about managing work in the same way that PMs do.
+We also know that not everyone is a Project Manager so they don't manage work in the same way.

-Regular, cyclical and predictable - This type of work includes operational efforts to keep the organization running.
-(For example computer maintenance, business management, and human resource management)
+Regular, cyclical and predictable: This type of work includes operational efforts to keep the organization running. (i.e.,computer maintenance, business management, and human resource management).

-Project-focused work - This type of work is intended to change or introduce new ways of doing business.
-Projects should have goals, budgets/resources, and end dates by which the new ways of doing work will be accomplished.
+Project-focused work: This type of work is intended to change or introduce new ways of doing business.
+Projects should have goals, budgets/resources, and end dates so that new ways of doing business can be successfully integrated into the organization.

 Organization Change and Adoption

-In addition to the processes and tools that you choose, special attention and care needs to be spent making sure that your organization is ready for the changes that are coming.
-Even if the result is simpler in the long run, change is hard to do.
-The people and processes that are embedded within the culture of an organization are key to success.
-Technology helps but it can only go part of the way; the rest of the journey requires optimized business processes and people with the focus and skills to perform.
+Organizational change can be a challenge.
+As changes are decided, special attention needs to be focused on making sure that your organization is ready to adopt those changes.
+Even if the results of change will be simpler in the long run, it can still be hard.
+The people and processes that are embedded in the culture of an organization are keys to success.
+Technology helps with change but it has its limits; the rest of the journey requires optimized business processes and people with the focus and skills to perform.
 Interested in learning more?
-We have put together a few thoughts on organizational change here.
-Read More
+Read more in this article about organizational change.